AlreadyBored/basic-js/README.md

 Your task is to implement the function `getSeason(date)` that accepts `Date` object and returns the time of the year that matches it.
 Time of the year must be `string`.

-if the `date` argument was not passed, the function must return the `string` `'Unable to determine the time of year!'`.
+If the `date` argument was not passed, the function must return the `string` `'Unable to determine the time of year!'`.
 If the `date` argument is **invalid**, the function must throw an `Error`.

 Shh!
-Among the arguments that come into this function, an enemy scout has lurked.
+An enemy scout has lurked among the arguments that come into this function.

 ![Disguised](https://www.famousbirthdays.com/faces/disguised-toast-image.jpg)